janbaykara/env-var/README.md

 #### convertFromBase64()
 Sometimes environment variables need to be encoded as base64.
-You can use this function to convert them before reading their value like so:
+You can use this function to convert them before reading their value.

-For example if we run the script script below using the command
+For example if we run the script script below, using the command `DB_PASSWORD=

-`DB_PASSWORD=$(echo -n 'secret_password' | base64) node `
+$(echo -n 'secret_password' | base64) node`, we'd get the following results:

 ```js
 console.log(process.env.DB_PASSWORD) // prints "c2VjcmV0X3Bhc3N3b3Jk"